ICS4U - Unit 1 - Fundamental Concepts and Recursion

 ICS4U Activity

-• Download and install an IDE of your choice.
+• Download and install python on your device.

 • Create a program called “demo.py” and enter the code below.